What wedding trends to look out for

 Vintage, boho chic and rustic are still on trend – however they are now leaning towards the luxury side.
 For a luxury vintage wedding think classic Rolls Royce, a bit of glitz on invites, lots of lace and blush colours.
 A luxury boho chic could include more movement with hanging silks or drapes, giant cushions for outdoor seating and an abundance of natural flowers.
 Luxury and rustic seem to be at odds with each other – the trend is moving towards the contrast of the rustic against more luxury items.
 The bigger the contrast the better.

-Love them or hate them, these are set to continue for 2020: –
+Love them or hate them, these are set to continue: –

 - Donut walls